CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 us to abstract the sampling part of our code away from the `evaluate_transmission` part.
 In this case, we would only accept a fraction of the sampled times as actual transmission events, a fraction that varies over the infection time and depends on the infected individual's specific generation interval parameters.
 The setup is the same as above.
-We would want to sample from our overall distribution (our "proposal distribution") at a faster rate than any of the person-specific distributions.
-Let us call this proposal distribution from which we sample at a faster rate, $Y$ so that it has some probability density $s(t)$ and we sample from $Ms(t)$.
+We would want to sample from our overall distribution ("proposal distribution") at a faster rate than any of the person-specific distributions.
+Let us call the probability density of the proposal distribution from which we sample at a faster rate $s(t)$, so that we sample from $Ms(t)$.
 $M$ is a scalar that ensures that rate of sampling from $Y$ is always faster than the rate of the generation interval.
 We can still recover the per-person infectious distribution: we only accept $g_i(t) / Ms(t)$ draws from $Y$.